Sexuality in Bangladesh

 Sexuality in Bangladesh is primarily influenced by religion and culture.
 The culture in Bangladesh is predominantly conservative and patriarchal.
-Several topics, including sex education, homosexuality, and sexual behavior are considered taboo.
-Over the years, the perception towards a very few taboos have changed, such as sex education is now taught in high schools.
+Several topics, including sex education, romantic relationships, and sexual behavior are considered taboo.

 Marriage

-Arranged marriage is a cultural practice that is common place in Bangladesh.
-Families of the bride seek to arrange marriages with grooms that are employed, financially stable, and of reproductive age - the concept is the basis of the Bangladeshi family-system.
-As Bangladesh is based on social conservatism, there is a strong social and cultural prohibition on love marriage, and it is viewed negatively by a large portion of the people, though love marriages can be seen to a lesser extent.
+Arranged marriage is a prevalent cultural practice in Bangladesh.
+Families of the brides seek to arrange marriages with grooms that are employed, financially stable, and of reproductive age - with the concept being the basis of the Bangladeshi family system.
+Bangladesh being largely socially conservative, there is a strong sociocultural prohibition on love marriage, which is a majority is critical of.
+However, in recent times, romantic relationships and hence a potential openness to love marriage can be seen, if to a lesser extent, amongst the youth and/or the Urban population.

 Any discussion around sex and sexuality is considered a taboo.
-Bangladesh is a family-oriented Muslim country with a strong socioeconomic class structure.
+Bangladesh is a family-oriented Muslim-majority country with a strong socioeconomic class structure.
 Cultural discussion around romance is considered to be sinful, a social crime, or a form of perverted behavior.
 However, there is a pocket of tolerance and acceptance for romance in Bangladesh amongst certain social classes.

-Religion

-The population of Bangladesh include a majority Muslim population.
-For this reason, most follow Islamic sexual jurisprudence, which supports sexual acts between spouses only and focuses mainly on procreation.

 Sex education

-Bangladesh has a sex education system in schools, though a majority of the teachers teach the subject in a conservative way.
-Sometimes, they skip the chapters in book which are about sexuality.
-Friendship with opposite gender is discouraged/prohibited in the society.
+Comprehensive sex education is critical for young people in Bangladesh as it equips them with the knowledge and skills they need to make informed decisions about their sexual health.
+Bangladesh has conservative sex education system in school-syllabus, and the majority of the school-teachers teach the chapter in a conservative way.
+Very often, the teachers skip the chapter in book which is about sex education.
+Friendship with the opposite gender is discouraged in the society.
 There are gender segregation in so many schools where making inter-gender friendship is very hard.
-Despite of all these restrictions, moderate and modest friendships have always been accepted and appreciated by some urban societies.
+Despite all these restrictions, moderate and modest friendships have always been accepted and appreciated by some urban societies.